 – If the questioner persists you can calmly assert:

-‘I’m afraid I need to move on now …’
+‘I’m afraid I need to move on now.’

 It’s possible that you may need to repeat this two or three times.

 That means listening very closely and carefully to the perspective of the questioner.

-The sniper isn’t a bad person.
+The questioner isn’t a bad person.
 They are simply someone who feels very strongly about what you are saying and may not share your perspective.
 Once you have listened closely enough to find something you can genuinely agree with, no matter how small, there is only one thing left to do.

-It’s more than a pause of course as you are signalling to the questioner that you have nothing else to say on the matter.
+It’s more than a pause of course, as you are signalling to the questioner that you have nothing else to say on the matter.